-- All staff are required to undergo Safeguarding training minimum level 2, FGM awareness training, P.A.C.E and Prevent Duty training during their induction. - All staff must read, understand and follow this Safeguarding and Child Protection policy. - Regular, ongoing training is accessed by all staff and DSL & Deputy DSLs receive formal training which is refreshed every year. - All staff will have annual Safeguarding and Child Protection refresher training and receive regular updates throughout the year via monthly in-house staff training days. - The DSL and deputies have undertaken Prevent Awareness training, DSL training and safe recruitment training which is kept up-to-date. - Manor Farm Group holds GCC trade services safeguarding in education membership.
+- All staff are required to undergo Safeguarding training minimum level 2, FGM awareness training, P.A.C.E and Prevent Duty training during their induction. - All staff must read, understand and follow this Safeguarding and Child Protection policy. - All staff must adhere to our "Use of mobile phones, Internet - Enabled Devices and Cameras Policy " and only use setting devices for recording authorised images and communication. - Regular, ongoing training is accessed by all staff and DSL & Deputy DSLs receive formal training which is refreshed every year. - All staff will have annual Safeguarding and Child Protection refresher training and receive regular updates throughout the year via monthly in-house staff training days. - The DSL and deputies have undertaken Prevent Awareness training, DSL training and safe recruitment training which is kept up-to-date. - Manor Farm Group holds GCC trade services safeguarding in education membership.